B2B Storage Strategy: Customizing Cabinets for Security

 A significant requirement is the CPSC STURDY Act / 16 CFR Part 1261.
 While primarily focused on residential furniture, its principles are increasingly adopted as a "best practice" for commercial lateral files.
 A cabinet filled with heavy binders creates a high center of gravity; if multiple drawers open simultaneously, the risk of a tip-over incident increases.

 Beyond stability, materials should meet air quality standards.
-B2B projects should prioritize products with UL GREENGUARD Gold Certification, which ensures low chemical emissions (VOCs), as discussed in this Manufacturer White Paper on Ergonomic Science.
+B2B projects should prioritize products with UL GREENGUARD Gold Certification, as noted in this Manufacturer White Paper on Ergonomic Science.

 Mechatronics and the Security Paradox: Mechanical vs. Electronic Locks